OpenIndiana/oi-userland/components/sysutils/nut/files/README-NUT-etc.txt

 * `upssched-cmd` is a sample script with a `case` structure to handle events

-For CGI clients you should set up the web-server of your choice accordingly to run the binaries provided in @NUTCGIDIR@, and configure:
+For CGI clients you should set up the web-server of your choice accordingly to run the binaries provided in usr/lib/nut/cgi-bin, and configure:
 * `upsset.conf` contains a flag that you must set to assert that you have indeed configured and enabled CGI clients knowingly, and have set up proper web-server security (required)